-- Dust from construction was determined to have limited potential to cause adverse impacts based on the relatively minor nature, scale and duration of the proposed works.
-Nevertheless, appropriate environmental safeguards have been identified to minimise impacts. - The proposed upgrades are unlikely to cause increased odour impacts during operation based on conservative modelling which showed compliance with the most stringent EPA assessment criteria at the nearest existing and potential private sensitive receptors and residential areas.
-In addition, the proposed upgrades are unlikely to increase the intensity or frequency of off-site odour levels relative to existing operations.
+- Dust from construction was determined to have limited potential to cause adverse impacts based on the nature, scale and duration of the proposed works.
+Nevertheless, appropriate environmental safeguards have been identified to minimise impacts. - The proposed upgrades are unlikely to cause adverse odour impacts during operation based on conservative modelling which showed compliance with the most stringent EPA assessment criteria at the nearest existing and potential private sensitive receptors and residential areas.
+In addition, the proposed upgrades will likely reduce the intensity and frequency of off-site odour levels relative to existing operations.